DavidBenko/gateway/_vendor/src/github.com/docker/docker/docs/swarm/swarm-tutorial/inspect-service.md

     In this case, the one instance of the `helloworld` service is running on the `worker2` node.
 You may see the service running on your manager node.
-By default, manager nodes in a Swarm can execute tasks just like worker nodes.
+By default, manager nodes in a swarm can execute tasks just like worker nodes.

     Swarm also shows you the `DESIRED STATE` and `LAST STATE` of the service task so you can see if tasks are running according to the service